chaiguolong/.vim/bundle/YouCompleteMe/README.md

 _Diagnostic display_ section in the _User Manual_ for more details.

-Specific parts of the diagnostics UI (like the gutter signs, text highlighting, diagnostic echo and auto location list population) can be individually turned on or off.
+Specific parts of the diagnostics UI (like the gutter signs, text highlighting, diagnostic echo, and auto location list population) can be individually turned on or off.
 See the other options below for details.

 Note that YCM's diagnostics UI is only supported for C-family languages.